kartonfarkas/api_docs/source/suite/contacts/adding_contacts_to_contact_list.rst

 Adding Contacts to Contact Lists
 ================================

-Adds contacts to the contact list which can be used as recipient source for the email.
+Adds contacts to the contact list.

 Endpoint
 --------